effectfully/STLC/README.md

 I.e. `M` receives a context, a term and a type, and checks, whether there is a substitution, that allows to typify the term in this context and with this type, after the substitution is applied to them.
+Soundness of `M` is proved in the [Properties](https://github.com/effectfully/HMTS-in-Agda/tree/master/Direct/HMTS/Properties.agda) module.